Many recipes, especially sauce recipes, will call for a liquid to be reduced by such and such an amount—one half, say, or three-quarters.

 In other words, a reduction is made by reducing.
 But reducing is not always done for the purpose of making a reduction.

 Reductions are also used in making dessert sauces.
-One of the simplest reductions is balsamic glaze, which is made by reducing balsamic vinegar until it is thick and syrupy and then drizzling it across fruits, vegetables or desserts.
+One of the simplest reductions is a balsamic glaze, which is made by reducing balsamic vinegar until it is thick and syrupy and then drizzling it across fruits, vegetables, or desserts.

 Demiglaze: The Ultimate Reduction

 Demiglaze, sometimes called demi-glace, is the basis for innumerable classical sauces and, is itself, the product of several reductions.
 Demiglaze is comprised of half brown stock and half brown sauce, with the resulting mixture then reduced by half.
 Thus, a quart of brown stock and a quart of brown sauce would be combined, and then reduced to yield one quart of demiglaze.

 But the brown sauce, also known as Espagnole sauce, is itself made from brown stock and tomato puree, which has been thickened with roux and then reduced by at least one-third.
 Thus by the time the demi-glaze is finished, the brown stock in the Espagnole sauce will have been reduced by at least two-thirds, while the other half of the brown stock has been reduced by half.